somnambulist-tech/api-bundle/README.md

  * paginate(TransformerBinding $binding) - return a JSON response with a paginated result set

  * includes(Request $request) - returns an array of all requested objects to be included
+ * orderBy(Request $request) - returns an array of all requested fields to order results by
  * page(Request $request, int $default = 1) - returns the current page from the request
  * perPage(Request $request, int $default = null, int $max = null) - returns the number of results per page
  * limit(Request $request, int $default = null, int $max = null) - returns the limit for the results